gme210soundmap/Manilaud/README.md

 `locationshare`: the url to the location on the map, which opens when doubleclicking a dot.
 This url will appear when the user zooms in to the location in the map and drops the locationshare pin on it then clicking "get url".
 When contributing a sound, a contributor will be asked to provide this url.
 [![locationshare](/assets/locationshare.png)](https://gme210soundmap.github.io/Manilaud/?time=night)

-`vol`:  how lound the song should be played on a scale from 0 (no sound) to 1 (maximum)
+`vol`:  How loud should the sondscape be played on a scale from 0 (no sound) to 1 (maximum)?

-`db`:   how loud the song is on a scale from 0 to 1
+`db`:   how loud is the sound recording on a scale from 0 to 1
         that creates the size of the circle when hovered

 `x`:   Latitude coordinate in decimal number